cyrilletuzi/vscode-angular-schematics/README.md

 Allow you to launch Angular schematics commands from files Explorer (right-click) or Command Palette.

+## Why?

+- Save time
+- No more typo errors
+- No more chaotic search in the CLI wiki, all options available will be proposed

 ## Angular onsite training

 The author of this library organizes Angular courses (based in Paris, France, but open to travel).